sinch/docs/docs/sms/sms-guide.md

 ### Update a group

-With the update group operation you can add and remove members to an existing group as well as rename the group.
+With the update group operation, you can add and remove members to an existing group as well as rename the group.

 The request will **not** be rejected for duplicate adds or unknown removes.

-The adds will be done before the deletes so if an MSISDN is in both lists then it will not be part of the resulting group.
+The adds will be done before the deletes so if an MSISDN is in both lists, then it will not be part of the resulting group.

-To remove an existing name set name explicitly to the JSON value **null**.
+To remove an existing name, set name explicitly to the JSON value **null**.
 Omitting **name** from the JSON body will leave the name unchanged.

 Updating a group targeted by a batch message scheduled in the future is allowed and changes will be reflected until the batch is sent.